Skip to content

 Example API call⚓︎

-After setting $HDX_TOKEN and $HDX_HOSTNAME, this command will retrieve all the login errors from May 19, 2024 and onward:
+After setting $HDX_TOKEN and $HDX_HOSTNAME, this command retrieves all login errors from May 19, 2024 onward:

 Retrieve Login Errors Using API